senacor/Tutorials-Microservices/hints/stage-04/README.md

                      +- AccountService.java
 ```

-Note: If you want to be lazy you can create a copy of the demo project and apply refactoring to create the accounting project:
+Note: If you want to be lazy you can create a copy of the customer project and apply refactoring to create the accounting project:

-1. Create a copy of the demo project folder, rename the base-folder to ```accounting```
+1. Create a copy of the customer project folder, rename the base-folder to ```accounting```
 2. Import the "accounting" project into IntelliJ IDEA through ```File >> New >> Module from Existing Sources...```, select the accounting folder
 3. Refactoring...